13th Conference on Computation, Communication, Aesthetics & X

 The Program

-School of X Important dates
+School of X Important Dates

 Registration

-Co-authors of already registered authors and general audience can register up to the beginning of xCoAx 2024.
+For each accepted submission, one author will have to register as below before April 22.
+Co-authors of already registered authors and general audience can register up to the beginning of xCoAx 2025.

-Travel
+Travel and accommodation

 Committees